rajdeepmondaldotcom/pmcgrab/README.md

 The script will:

 1. Download five predefined PMCIDs (see the source).
+(Please Replace with your choice of PMC IDs)
 2. Print a brief summary for each article (title, abstract snippet, author count).
 3. Persist the full JSON output into `pmc_output/PMC<id>.json` for further inspection.